The Leadership Team.

 The Kitetikka project also owns some 50 acres of farmland about 30 miles away which was largely bush until 2007.
 Clearing this very fertile land (capable of two crops a year) has enabled staple food crops of maize, sweet potatoes, beans and cassava to be harvested, greatly improving the health of the children.
 Owing to the high price of food in Uganda, the farm harvest has proved a very valuable boost to the school and orphanage.
 In time milk and meat production could also be an added benefit to the whole community.
 They have a tractor and plough, but need lots of labour to keep the ground cultivated.
 In recent years a church, school and dormitories have been built on the farm site, where facilities in the local villages are very primitive.

 As well as the schools, orphanage and farm other churches have been established in the area around Kitetikka and also in Kampala itself.
 Various adult members of the Kasozi family are now involved in the different aspects of ministry.
-The total amount of money raised by Magor Baptist church for our partner ministry in Uganda reached £145,000 in January 2017.
+The total amount of money raised by Magor Baptist church for our partner ministry in Uganda reached over £154,000 by January 2018.

 Kitetikka primary school children.